dbpedia/lookup/README.md

 * `QueryString`: a string for which a DBpedia URI should be found.
 * `QueryClass`: a DBpedia class from the Ontology that the results should have (for owl#Thing and untyped resource, leave this parameter empty).
 * `MaxHits`: the maximum number of returned results (default: 5)
+* `Lang`: the language of indexer to be used for searching the query (default: en)

-### JSON support
+### JSON and Google KG like ouptut Support

 By default all data is returned as XML, the service also retuns JSON to any request including the `Accept: application/json` header.
-JSON-LD output can also be obtained `Accept: application/json+ld`
+Google Knowledge Graph like output can also be obtained `Accept: application/json+ld`

 ## Running a local mirror of the webservice